slacgismo/gismo-cloud-deploy/README.md

 If you are using your own account other than SLAC Gismo group account.
 Please create a private ECR repositories that will contains three temporary images (`server`, `worker`, `celeryflower`).
 Those images are created during the run-time, and will are deleted after the process completed.

+#### Install docker

+This application use [Docker](https://docs.docker.com/engine/install/) to build images.
+Please install Docker and make sure docker dameon is running.

 ### Quick Start

 #### Important information